NaomiMJ/naomijoseph.me/_posts/2018-07-04-onnotquittingexeunt.markdown

 ---
-title: Exeunt
+title: On Not Quitting Your Day Job
-subtitle: TEAfilms, 2016 - Ongoing <br>
+subtitle: <br>
-blurb: Originally a spoken word piece, Criteria was made into a short by TEAfilms.
-Criteria is currently circulating film festivals and has been shortlisted for several.
+blurb: An honest essay examining the benefits and challenges of sustaining a creative career and a day job.
 image: img/timeline/client/exeunt.jpg
 layout: default
 modal-id: a-floatifications